 - 5 tbl. flour

 Directions: Preheat oven to 325 degrees Fahrenheit.
 Grease and flour two 8-inch round pans and set aside.

 In a large bowl, whisk together all of the dry ingredients.
-In a medium-sized bowl with hand-held mixer or in a stand-mixer with paddle attachment, mix oil, coffee, and milk at medium speed for 1-2 minutes until combined.
-Add eggs, one at a time, and vanilla and beat for 1 more minutes.
-Combine the wet and dry ingredients and mix for 2 minutes until thoroughly blended.
+Add in the oil, coffee, and milk and stir together until combined.
+Add in eggs, one at a time, and then the vanilla and mix until fully incorporated.
 Batter will be thin.